Payerset/docs/payers/bcbs-texas-price-transparency.md

 ---
 description: >-
- This data contains the price transparency machine-readable files provided by Aflac that have been normalized into easy-to-use tables.
+ This data contains the price transparency machine-readable files provided by BCBS Texas that have been normalized into easy-to-use tables.
 ---

-# Aflac Price Transparency
+# BCBS Texas Price Transparency

 ### Payerset Notes

 Please see below for metadata.

-### Schema: AFLAC
+### Schema: BCBS_TEXAS

 ### Table 1: PROVIDER\_MAP - JUNE 2023 DATA PULL IN PROGRESS